Skip to content

 Writing a custom agent

 An agent is a versionable Markdown prompt — not code.
-To add your own, drop a <name>-agent.md file in architecture/agents/ following the canonical structure below.
+To add your own, drop a <name>-agent.md file in knowledge/agents/ following the canonical structure below.
 These nine sections are required (Kaddo’s own agents are validated against them), so keep them for consistency:

 # <Name> Agent